QubitPi/athena/pages/guide/v1/08-start.md

 command, we will be able to create and start all the services from Athena. **It's the quickest approach to get a taste of Athena**.

 Athena Compose works in all environments: production, staging, development, testing, as well as CI workflows.
-You can learn more about it from [source code][athena-example-books].
+You can learn more about it from [source code][Athena Book App Starter].

 Using Athena Compose is basically a three-step process:

 1. Package Athena at project root with `mvn clean package`
-2. cd into [compose top directory][athena-example-books] and fire-up `docker compose up`
+2. cd into [compose top directory][Athena Book App Starter] and fire-up `docker compose up`
-3. [hit Athena](http://localhost/v1/metadata/graphql?query={metaData(fileId:%221%22){fileName}}) with your favorite
+3. hit Athena at `http://localhost/v1/metadata/graphql?query={metaData(fileId:%221%22){fileName}}` with your favorite browser
-   browser

-For more information about the Athena Compose the [Compose file definition][athena-example-books].
+For more information about the Athena Compose the [Compose file definition][Athena Book App Starter].

 Athena Compose has ability for managing the whole lifecycle of an Athena application: